After Romeo: 2012–2013: Formation and debut with "Free Fall"

-In 2012, the group performed at the SXSW – Rags 2 Riches event.
-Their performance was universally panned and the group subsequently had any video of the performance removed from YouTube – stating that it was "not a fair representation" of what they were capable of.

-Soon after, the group went on to audition for the X-Factor, opting to perform an acoustic rendition of One Direction's "What Makes You Beautiful".
-The judges were not impressed – pointing out the group's uneven make-up and even suggested that some of the members were older than they led on (which was later proven to be correct).
+On May 1, 2013, the group made their debut with the release of the music video for "Free Fall", which would later be released as a single to streaming platforms on July 1.
+While the video was filmed long before this, they decided to save it for an important occasion as the production was rather expensive and Drew Ryan Scott funded the project out of his own pocket.
+They eventually released the video after Jayk Purdy secured the band a partnership with Vevo.
+Additionally, the music video reached number one on MTV's most viewed music video chart on June 30 and was featured on their front page in July as one of their favorite videos.

-2014–2015: The Bully-Proof Tour and the 'Love on Lock EP'
+2014: The Bully-Proof Tour and Love on Lock EP

-In 2014, After Romeo partnered with several artists on a 300-school and 35-mall Bully Proof Tour, where they traveled across the country to give daily performances and to educate fans about the issue of bullying in hopes to establish a bully-free community.
+In 2014, After Romeo partnered with several artists and went on a 300-school and 35-mall Bully Proof Tour, where they traveled across the country to give daily performances and to educate fans about the issue of bullying in hopes to establish a bully-free community.
 Each member of the group stood before students and parents to share their own experiences with bullying and the negative long-term effects that may come out of it.

-The group released their first unofficial EP entitled the "Love on Lock EP" exclusively for those who attended their Bully Proof concerts.
-The track list included the songs: Love on Lock, On Our Side, One Night, Mr. Impatient, Meet Me in my Dreams, Love on Lock (Acoustic), and Love on Lock (Instrumental).
+The group released their first unofficial EP, entitled the Love on Lock EP, exclusively for those who attended their Bully Proof concerts.
+The track list included "Love on Lock", "On Our Side", "One Night", "Mr. Impatient", "Meet Me in my Dreams", "Love on Lock (Acoustic)", and "Love on Lock (Instrumental)".
 The EP was not released on any streaming platforms.

-The group partnered up with David Lehre to produce their music videos for 'Love on Lock' and 'Juliet'.
+The same year, they partnered up with David Lehre to produce the music videos for "Love on Lock" and "Juliet".

-2015: Japan Tour and 'THE STORY CONTINUES…'
+2015–2016: Japan Tour and The Story Continues…, Devin Fox's departure, rebrand and Good Things EP

 In 2015, After Romeo signed a major record deal with Sony Japan for their Asian territory tours.
 With Sony, the group was able to reach a new audience via Vogue Japan interviews, exclusive YouTube videos, and a new tour.
-The tour garnered major attention for the group, allowing them to release their debut album "The Story Continues…" The album was released exclusively in Japan, with hopes to release a US version of the album once the tour was done.
+The tour garnered major attention for the group, allowing them to release their debut album "The Story Continues…" exclusively in Japan.

-The Japanese release of the album notably left out the songs 'Thirsty,' 'Superhuman,' and 'Fight for Love.'
-Drew explained in an interview that the songs were replaced with 'Hard to Get,' 'Overnight,' and 'Tokyo 2 LA' because they wanted to introduce J-Rock-sounding tracks for the Japanese market.
+The Japanese release of the album notably left out the songs "Thirsty", "Superhuman", and "Fight for Love".
+Drew explained in an interview that the songs were replaced with "Hard to Get", "Overnight", and "Tokyo 2 LA" because they wanted to introduce J-Rock-sounding tracks for the Japanese market.
 The latter tracks were scheduled to be included in the US release of the album (which was shelved).